swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 ## Get trade history

-Return a history of trades by an account or by a single order.
+Gets the trading history of an account.
+Also, with the use of parameters, it can returns a single order.

 ### HTTP Request